 Roll Call Vote (Voting "yes" is to recommend approval.)
-Voting Yes: Ms. Ortiz,

-Ms. Placier, Mr. Stanton, Mr. Williams, Ms. Loe, Ms. Wilson, Mr. Walters.
+Voting Yes: Ms. Ortiz, Ms. Placier, Mr. Stanton, Mr. Williams, Ms. Loe, Ms. Wilson, Mr. Walters.
 Motion carries 7-0.
 MR. WILLIAMS: That is seven yeses and zero nos.
 The motion carries.
 MR. STANTON: Recommendation will be forwarded to City Council.
-Thank you, Mr.
+Thank you, Mr. Secretary.

-Secretary.
 Moving on to our next public hearing case, we are moving on to 84-2025.

-Move to approve the requested rezoning 1.91 acres from R-2 to R-MF pursuant to minor technical corrections.

-A request by Justin Lucas, on behalf Family First Rental & Investments, LLC (owner), for approval of a Conditional Use Permit (CUP) to allow 3411 Goldenwood Drive to be used as a short-term rental for a maximum of 8 transient guests and up to 210 nights annually pursuant to Sec.
-29-3.3(vv) and Sec.
-29-6.4(m)(2) of the Unified Development Code.
+A request by Justin Lucas, on behalf of Family First Rental & Investments, LLC (owner), for approval of a Conditional Use Permit (CUP) to allow 3411 Goldenwood Drive to be used as a short-term rental for a maximum of eight transient guests and up to 210 nights annually pursuant to Section 29-3.3(vv) and Section 29-6.4(m)((2) of the Unified Development Code.
 The approximately 0.21-acre subject site is located 150 feet east of the intersection of Arbor Pointe Parkway and Goldenwood Drive and includes the address 3411 Goldenwood Drive.
-(This matter was tabled at the Planning and Zoning Commission's March 6, 2025 meeting)
+(This matter was tabled at the Planning and Zoning Commission's March 6, 2025 meeting.)